-Best photo editing apps for iPad
+Best photo editing apps for iPad in 2019

 If you're someone who likes to add a filter to a photo and forget about it, or if you're someone who really likes editing and creating content that'll pop on social media, check out a true online cult favorite: VSCO!

-VSCO Cam is a great camera and editing app with a half-baked online sharing experience bolted onto the side.
-The editing tools and filters are better than what you'll find in many other apps, and most of the experience is free (you only need to pay for additional filters).
-And while the sparse icon-driven UI is initially confusing, it's easy to figure out.
-(Dave Johnson, Macworld)

-While VSCO isn't normally praised for its precise editing abilities, it does come with 15 different editing options to play around with, meaning you can easily adjust contrast, saturation, temperature, vignette, along with other things just like you would with most photo editing apps.
+While VSCO isn't normally praised for its precise editing abilities, it does come with 15 different editing options to play around with.
+This means you can easily adjust things like contrast, saturation, temperature, vignette, along with other things just like you would with most photo editing apps.

-Where VSCO really shines, though, is its stunning filters: once you slap a VSCO filter on a photo on your iPad, you really feel like a pro!
+Where VSCO really shines, though, are the stunning filters: once you slap a VSCO filter on a photo on your iPad, you really feel like a pro!
+These filter effects aren't tacky or distasteful, and bring out the best parts of your photos.
+It enhances them, bringing out their full potential.

-The app itself is free to download, but if you want to pick up any more filter packs or individual filters, then you're going to have to shell out a couple of dollars.
+The app itself is free to download, but if you want to pick up any more filter packs or individual filters, then you're going to have to shell out a few bucks for each one.

 Prisma